NGirn/aws-iam-old-keys-alert/README.md

 # AWS IAM Old Key Alert

-This scans users created by IAM for the dates when their public access keys were created.
+This scans users in your AWS account for the dates when their public access keys were created.
 It then checks to see how old they are.
-If they are older than a certain age (in days), SNS sends a push notification to all subscription methods.
+If they are older than a certain age (in days), SNS sends a push notification to all your subscription methods.
 The notification will contain a list of all the users that are required to rotate their public access keys.

 The architecture is as follows: